By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 WordPress needs to be SEO optimized for search engine bots to understand your WordPress website and rank you appropriately.
 Luckily, making your WordPress blog SEO friendly is rather easy with the help of this guide and with combinations of WordPress SEO plugins.

 Here, I will outline some of the default settings of WordPress which are not SEO friendly, and what you should do to make it SEO friendly.

 Basics of WordPress SEO:

 WordPress SEO can be categorized into 3 levels:

 - Off-site WordPress SEO

-Off Site WordPress SEO consists of generating backlinks to your website.
-This can be achieved by outreach, broken link building or by utiliazing other techniques.
+Off-Site WordPress SEO consists of generating backlinks to your website.
+This can be achieved by outreach, broken link building, or by utilizing other techniques.

-On Page: This technique will help you to optimize any post/page on WordPress for a target keyword.
-This helps search engine understand what your content is about and help you rank for the right keyword.
+This technique will help you to optimize any post/page on WordPress for a target keyword.
+This helps the search engine understand what your content is about and help you rank for the right keyword.
 If you like to learn more about this, read our guide on On page SEO.

-On Site SEO: These are more technical SEO settings where you help search engine bots effectively crawl and index your website.
-Factors like page speed, Robots.txt and others plays a major role.
+These are more technical SEO settings where you help search engine bots effectively crawl and index your website.
+Factors like page speed, Robots.txt, and others play a major role.